 3 The fiscal year in which the food stamp purchase requirement was eliminated, on a phased-in basis.

 4 Beginning 1984 USDA took over from DHHS the administrative cost of certifying public assistance households for food stamps.

 Note: Total federal cost includes food stamps in Puerto Rico (1975-1982).
-This table differs from the versions published in previous years in that it does not include the costs of the Family Food Assistance Program in the period from 1975 to 1983.
-The cost of benefits does include food stamps in Puerto Rico from 1975 to 1982 but (for consistency with the reporting of the Food and Nutrition Service) the total expenditures for benefits does not include the funding for the Puerto Rico nutrition assistance grant from the last quarter of FY 1982 when it replaced Puerto Rico’s food stamp program to the present (Puerto Rico’s nutrition assistance grant was $778 million in 1983 and rose to over $1.3 billion in 2002. )
+This table differs from versions published in earlier years in that it does not include the costs of the Family Food Assistance Program in the period from 1975 to 1983.
+The cost of benefits does include food stamps in Puerto Rico from 1975 to 1982 but (for consistency with the reporting of the Food and Nutrition Service) the total expenditures for benefits does not include the funding for the Puerto Rico nutrition assistance grant from the last quarter of FY 1982 when it replaced Puerto Rico’s food stamp program to the present.
+(Puerto Rico’s nutrition assistance grant was $778 million in 1983 and rose to over $1.3 billion in 2002.)